Testing conformal gravity using the supermassive black hole NGC 4258: Introduction

 This paper is outlined as follows.
-In the next section we present a brief review of the general relativistic method applied to nonsingular BH in conformal gravity.
-In section \ref{Observations} we briefly review the observations of the NGC 4258 megamaser system reported from 3 year 18 epoch VLBI observations.
-In section \ref{nonsingular} we present the statistical fit for the megamaser data of NGC 4258 using the model presented in section \ref{GR model} and we discuss the main results.
-In the last section, we present some final remarks.
+In the next Section we present a brief review of the general relativistic method applied to nonsingular BH in conformal gravity considering two cases, namely, conformally and non-conformally coupled massive probe particles.
+In Section \ref{Observations} we briefly review the observations of the NGC 4258 megamaser system reported from 3 years 18 epoch VLBI observations.
+In Section \ref{nonsingular} we present the statistical fit for the megamaser data of NGC 4258 using the models presented in Section \ref{GR model} and we discuss the main results.
+In the last Section, we present some final remarks.